MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Publish-and-Install-an-Extension.md

 ### To install an extension

--   In the BROKEN-INCLUDE-nav_admin_shell, use the `Install-NAVApp` cmdlet.
+-   In the `nav_admin_shell` <!-- LINK CMDLET -->, use the `Install-NAVApp` cmdlet.
 The following example installs the MyExtension for Tenant1 and Tenant3.
 In single-tenant deployments, you either specify default as the tenant ID, or you omit the *–Tenant* parameter.

     ```
     Install-NAVApp -ServerInstance YourDynamicsNAVServer -Name ”My Extension” –Tenant Tenant1, Tenant3